-J. Federal Grant Administration

-The School shall ensure that these procedures are followed with respect to all federal grant applications submitted by the School and all federal grants that are awarded to the School.

-- 1. Monitoring Grant Applications.
+- J. Federal Grant Administration.
+The School shall ensure that these procedures are followed with respect to all federal grant applications submitted by the School and all federal grants that are awarded to the School. - 1.
+Monitoring Grant Applications.
 The School shall delegate to one or more persons the responsibility for monitoring all pending federal grant applications, and that person or persons shall provide the Board with a report on the status of all federal grant applications at each regularly scheduled Board meeting. - 2.
 Monitoring Grant Expenditures.
 The School shall delegate to one or more persons the responsibility for monitoring federal grant expenditures, and that person or persons shall provide the Board with a report on the expenditures made from each federal grant at each regularly scheduled Board meeting. - 3.
 Final Expenditure Reports.
-The School shall delegate to one or more persons the responsibility for reviewing all final expenditure reports for each federal grant that the School was awarded, reconciling the report(s) with the School's financial records, and ensuring that the final expenditure report for each federal grant is complete and accurate. - 4.
+The School shall delegate to one or more persons the responsibility for reviewing all final expenditure reports for each federal grant that the

+- School was awarded, reconciling the report(s) with the School's financial records, and ensuring that the final expenditure report for each federal grant is complete and accurate. - 4.
 Maintenance of Procurement Records.
-The Treasurer or his or her designee shall be responsibile for maintaining records sufficient to detail the history of all procurements.
-For example, records of the rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price.
+The Treasurer or his or her designee shall be responsible for maintaining records sufficient to detail the history of all procurements, including small purchases.
+For example, solicitation documentation and responses, records of the evaluation process, records of the rationale for the method of procurement, selection of contract type, contractor selection or rejection, the basis for the contract price, the contract and any amendments or modifications, and supporting documentation such as receipts or invoices.

 2 C.F.R.
 200; 2 C.F.R.
-175.15.
+175.15; 7 C.F.R.
+210; 7 C.F.R.
+220.

-See Appendix 148.8-A Methods of Procurement Using Federal Grant Funds.
+See Appendix 148.8-A Methods of Procurement Using Federal Grant Funds, Appendix 148.8-B Procurement Procedure for Soliciting Small/ Minority/ Women Owned Businesses and Labor Surplus Firms, Appendix 148.8-C Child Nutrition Programs Procurement.
 See also Policy 114 Ethics and Conflicts Policy, Policy 148.2 Fixed Asset Policy/Title I and Federal Grant Assets Policy, Policy 149 Use of Cellular Telephones and Other Wireless Technologies, and Policy 205 Program Assessment.